A Plugin Pack is a downloadable package containing a set of configuration templates that make it fast and easy to monitor your IT infrastructure.

 Access to Plugin Packs

 If your Centreon platform is linked to an online subscription you can download Plugin Packs from the Plugin Pack Manager user interface.
-Otherwise, a dedicated RPM repository will be provided by Centreon support team.
+Otherwise, you have to install a dedicated RPM repository, you can find it on the support portal.

 The Centreon Plugin Packs are a set of standardized templates that are preconfigured for rapid deployment of monitoring in your IT infrastructure.